talicopanda/social-media-influence-analysis/README.md

 1. **Modified K-means Clustering**

-   K-means is also a widdely used clustering techique that randomly creates $k$ clusters and iteratively assigns vectors (datapoints) to their closest clustes as well as recenter the clusters until the algorithm converges and every datapoint is assigned to its "best" cluster.
+   K-means is also a widely used clustering techique that randomly creates $k$ clusters and iteratively assigns vectors (datapoints) to their closest clusters as well as recenter the clusters until the algorithm converges and every datapoint is assigned to its "best" cluster.
 More rigorous details on its functionality can be found [here](https://en.wikipedia.org/wiki/K-means_clustering).

    The issue with the original k-means algorithm is that it does not guarantee consistent radius across clusters, which is an assumption we need for our demand and supply analysis.
 We then implement a modified k-means cluster that performs the following: